kakkarav/ShibaCoupling/README.md

 # ShibaCoupling

-This is a module that computes the interaction between magnetic impurities on a superconductor up to the third order
+Module for calculating the effective coupling between magnetic impurity inside a supercondcutor.

+# Requirement

+See reuquirements.txt